UtkarshPrajapati/Leetcode-Helper/TESTING.md

 2. **UI Responsiveness** 🖱️
    - The extension UI should remain responsive while waiting for hints
    - Test if you can minimize the overlay while waiting for a response
+   - Verify that animations run smoothly on different devices and browser versions

 ## 🛠️ Development Debugging Tips